Policy Practicum: The Santa Clara County Litigation & Policy Partnership (SCCLPP)

 -

-Policy Practicum: The Santa Clara County Litigation & Policy Partnership (SCCLPP) (807G): Partner: Santa Clara County Counsel's Office.
-This policy lab inaugurates a new kind of partnership between Stanford Law School and the Office of the County Counsel for the County of Santa Clara.
-SCCLPP students will work with the leadership and deputies of the office on both litigation and policy matters related to urgent local challenges.
-Over the long run, SCCLPP projects will relate to fields such as environmental protection, consumer protection, criminal justice, land use law, the rights of immigrant residents, public health, and local finance.
-During the 2020 Winter and Spring quarters, each student group will focus on one of the following projects: 1.
-Protecting farm workers and their children from pesticide exposure.
-2. Protecting the rights of immigrant residents.
-3. Protecting the privacy rights of criminal defendants.
-4. Protecting Consumer Rights in Household Tax Preparation.
-The SCCLPP is open only to Stanford Law Students (both JD and Advanced Degree students).
+Policy Practicum: The Santa Clara County Litigation & Policy Partnership (SCCLPP) (807G): This policy lab partners with the Office of the County Counsel for the County of Santa Clara.
+Students in the lab will work with the leadership and deputies of the office on both litigation and policy matters related to urgent local challenges.
+SCCLPP projects may include issues from a range of fields: public law, civil procedure, environmental protection, consumer protection, criminal justice, land use law, the rights of immigrant residents, public health, election law, and local finance.
+The SCCLPP is open only to Stanford Law Students (1L, 2L, and 3L JD and Advanced Degree students).
 Students will be admitted by consent, with a preference for those with past coursework or experience in state or local government law, public interest lawyering, and public service generally.
-A strong preference attaches to students intending to enroll in both the Winter and Spring quarters, and we do not expect to enroll any new students in the spring quarter.
-(Students undertaking an externship at the County Counsel's Office during either term will be treated as two-term participants.)
-The seminar portion of the course meets the first five Wednesdays of the quarter from 4:15-6:15; it meets again the last Wednesday of the quarter for a lengthy evening briefing at the SCCC's office starting at 5:15 PM.
+Note: In the winter 2025 quarter, this lab will not include an accompanying seminar as in past quarters.
+However, students will meet with their teams on a weekly basis at a mutually agreed upon time.
+The lab is 3 units in the winter quarter and 2 or 3 units in the spring quarter.
 Elements used in grading: Attendance, Performance, Class Participation, Written Assignments.
-CONSENT APPLICATION: To apply for this course, students must complete and submit a Consent Application Form available on the SLS website (Click Courses at the bottom of the homepage and then click Consent of Instructor Forms).
-See Consent Application Form for instructions and submission deadline.
+CONSENT APPLICATION: To apply for this course, students must complete a Consent Application Form available at SLS Registrar https://registrar.law.stanford.edu/.

 Sections